 Notice that there are many alternative theories from which the equation $q = 0$ follows as a consequence.
 For example, looking at the equation (\ref{eq-ex}) and letting $p_3 = by+z$, it is clear that $q = 0$ follows from the axioms $p_1 = 0$ and $p_3 = 0$ as $q = \alpha p_1 + ap_2p_3$.
 In a similar manner, we can trivially create the six {\em minimal} theories in Table~\ref{tab1} where the first axiom is formed by taking a polynomial that is a factor of $\alpha p_1$ and setting it to 0, and the second axiom is similarly composed from a factor of $\beta p_2$; $q = 0$ is a consequence of each theory.

 Each of the 6 axiom systems above is minimal in the sense that we cannot remove an axiom from it and still have $q = 0$ as a consequence.
-Depending on the context, some of the axiom systems may be less interesting than others.
+Depending on the context, some axiom systems may be more interesting than others.
 For example, if $a$ represents the mass of a pendulum, $a = 0$ is likely not an interesting condition.
 On the other hand, if $a$ represents temperature in Celsius, $a = 0$ may represent a meaningful condition.

 The axiom system $p_1 = 0, p_2p_3 = 0$ is also a valid theory explaining $q = 0$, but we call it {\em reducible} in the sense that we can trivially get a simpler axiom system if we replace $p_2p_3$ by either of its factors.
-Thus, if our only available axioms was $p_1 = 0$, the ``residual" of the set of axioms $\{p_2p_3 = 0\}$ is not as small as possible.
+Thus, if our only available axioms were $p_1 = 0$, the ``residual'' of the set of axioms $\{p_2p_3 = 0\}$ is not as small as possible.
 There are other ways of building an infinitude of axiom systems such that $q = 0$ is a consequence.
 Starting from the axiom system $p_1 = 0, p_2 = 0$, it is easy to see that $p_1 = 0, rp_1 + sp_2 = 0$, where $r,s$ are nonzero real numbers, are valid theories that explain $q = 0$.
 Again, starting with $p_1 = 0$, the axiom set $\{rp_1 + sp_2 = 0\}$ does not have the least residual.

-Now assume we have experimental data for a phenomenon consisting of a number of data points specifying values of $x,z,a,b$ (with $a$ and $b$ unchanging in the data) and assume the data satisfies the equation $b^2x^2 - az^2 = 0$ and that we are able to numerically obtain this equation from the data.
-Further assume that we have a partial theoretical explanation of the phenomenon, where the partial theory assumes the presence of another variable $y$ and the equation $x^2 - ay^2 = 0$, i.e., $p_1 = 0$.
+Now, assume we have experimental data for a phenomenon consisting of a number of data points specifying values of $x, z, a,b$ (with $a$ and $b$ unchanging in the data), that the data satisfy the equation $b^2x^2 - az^2 = 0$, and that we are able to numerically obtain this equation from the data.
+Further, suppose that we have a partial theoretical explanation of the phenomenon, where the partial theory assumes the presence of another variable $y$ and the equation $x^2 - ay^2 = 0$, i.e., $p_1 = 0$.
 In this situation, we consider $y$ as an unmeasured quantity, and $x$, $z$, $a$, and $b$ as measured quantities.
 Given that the data points at hand do not have any values for $y$, it is not possible to infer the relationship $by - z$ directly from the data.

 Consider the equation $0 = b^2p_1 = b^2x^2 - b^2ay^2$ that follows from $p_1 = 0$.
 Subtracting the derived equation $b^2 x^2 - az^2 = 0$ from it, we obtain the relationship $a(z^2 - b^2y^2) = 0$ as a consequence of $p_1 = 0$ and $q = 0$.
 This implies that either $a = 0$ or $by - z = 0$ or $by+z = 0$.
 Each of the equations (or products of pairs of equations) in the previous line can be appended to $p_1 = 0$ to get a valid theory (in the absence of other information) explaining $q = 0$.